Getting Started with BearClaude

 .specstory

-- Individual Files: Each conversation is saved as a separate markdown file for easy browsing, versioning, and sharing
+folder - Individual Files: Each conversation is saved as a separate markdown file for easy browsing, versioning, and sharing

 - Background Operation: Works seamlessly without interrupting your workflow